cppservergit/apiserver2/readme.md

 * `-fsanitize=thread`: Thread-safe, no data races.
 * `-fsanitize=address`: Memory safety.
 * `-fsanitize=leak`: No memory leaks.
-* Top "A" qualification with SonarCloud for the Main branch, no issues at all.
+* Top "A" [qualification](https://sonarcloud.io/summary/overall?id=cppservergit_apiserver2&branch=main) with SonarCloud for the Main branch, no issues , no code duplication, so security hotspots.
+* C++ Core Guidelines compliant, double-checked with SonarCloud and Gemini Pro assessments.

 ## **Building the Server**